wwojciech89/wwojciech89/README.md

 ### Hi there, I'm Mariusz Wojtkiewicz 👋

-- 🔭 I’m currently working on increasing my github repositories of new projects.
+- 🔭 I’m currently working on new fotographer site with Gatsby.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React / Gatsby.
 - 👯 I’m looking to collaborate on JavaScript/ React Projects.
 - 💬 Ask me about polish stand up commedy scene, I will probably knew the answer ;)
 - 📫 How to reach me: mail: wojtkiewicz89@gmail.com / LinkedIn: https://www.linkedin.com/in/mariusz-wojtkiewicz/